 Chances are you were not attracted to academia by the professional identity of "Historian" or "Literary Scholar" or "Sociologist" or whatever they call people in your field.
 You were attracted by the possibilities of particular research questions.
 You selected a program that would enable you to … [Read more...] about The Spectre of Professionalism: Field, discipline, interdisciplinary

 My friend and colleague Julie Clarenbach has written an excellent post on building your resumé.
 Think about the job you’d really love to have.
 Think about what skills and qualifications you would need in order to land that job. ... what would your resume (not someone else’s, or your resume from … [Read more...] about Approach the CV/resumé actively

-The Conscious Careers course gives you tools and a structure for making decisions about jobs even in difficult times.
+The Conscious Careers course gives you tools and a structure for making decisions about your next job.
 We help you determine what you have to offer and figure out what your real options are.
+Next session starts June 12.
 Learn more and register here.
-It’s not just that the labour market is awful right now.
-Higher education is [...]
+Are you thinking that there is a set of … [Read more...] about Why you get hired

 You are not behind.
 You haven't wasted your time.
 It's easy to think that you made a mistake somewhere along the line.
 Studying for a PhD was a wrong turn.
 Most people have their career figured out by the time they are 30.
 You should have learned these career research skills when you were … [Read more...] about You aren’t looking for a job for life